karimarttila/karimarttila.github.io/_posts/2020-10-15-clojure-re-frame-exercise.md

 (defn products-page
   "Products view."
-  [match] ; NOTE: This is the current-route given as paramter to the view.
+  [match] ; NOTE: This is the current-route given as parameter to the view.
 You can get the pgid also from :path-params.
   (let [_ (sf-util/clog "ENTER products-page, match" match)
         {:keys [path]} (:parameters match)
         {:keys [pgid]} path